jaegertracing/jaeger-kubernetes/README.md

 If you want to run the job only once and immediately then remove scheduled flag.

+## Docker Versions
+The jaeger project automatically creates new docker images with versions that mirror the release number.
+Feel free to pick the latest release.
+> A general k8 tip; it's recommended that you do not use `:latest` in production but rather pin the latest version.

 ## Helm support
 A curated [Chart for Kubernetes Helm](https://github.com/kubernetes/charts/tree/master/incubator/jaeger) that adds all components required to run Jaeger.